dawn-infra-labs/dawn-secure-transport/README.md

 > **Note:** Dawnset is *not* a VPN or a product.
 > It is infrastructure for the next generation of secure and privacy‑preserving communication systems.

+> **Positioning:** This project is *not* a VPN or a product.
+> It is infrastructure for secure and privacy‑preserving communication systems.

 Dawnset provides a reusable foundation for next‑generation secure communication systems.
 It is built around a clean architectural separation: